 RULES FOR MEMBERS

-All existing players at the time of the current BCGECSS constitution are members.
+All players at the time of the BCGECSS Constitution are members.

-- Every member must uphold the constitution and comply with these bylaws and with the League Rules.
+- Every member must uphold the constitution and comply with these bylaws and the League Rules.

-- All members must sign a League Liability Waiver to be permitted to play.
+- All members must sign the BCGECSS Waiver and Release of Liability form to be permitted to play.

 - The League reserves the right to deny membership, suspend or expel a player from the League: